World Thyroid Day | Thyroid Gland and Thyroid Hormones.

 9. The Thyroid Gland Can Change Your Taste Buds

 Some people with thyroid disorders notice food tastes differently or crave unusual things.
-Balancing your Thyroid can change your flavour for life!
+Balancing your Thyroid can change your flavor for life!

 10. Your Thyroid Is a Master of Disguise

 Fatigue, brain fog, dry skin, constipation, palpitations, anxiety, infertility—the Thyroid can mimic dozens of other conditions.
-That's why it's called "the great masquerader” in medicine.
+That's why it's referred to as "the great masquerader” in medicine.

 11. Your Thyroid Hormones Can Influence Your Sleep Patterns

 Struggling with insomnia or excessive sleepiness?
 Thyroid imbalances can disrupt your natural sleep-wake cycle.
-Hyperthyroidism often causes restless nights, while hypothyroidism can leave you feeling constantly tired, even after a whole night’s sleep.
+Hyperthyroidism often leads to restless nights, while hypothyroidism can leave you exhausted, even after a whole night’s sleep.

 12. The Thyroid Hormones and Your Metabolism: Not Always a Simple Equation